The Signs of the Zodiac

 Northern Hemisphere Orientation

 Horoscopic astrology has a bias for understanding the signs in terms of the northern hemisphere due to originating in that hemisphere.
-While some find this bias disquieting, it is indeed the case that the northern hemisphere is the dominant hemisphere when it comes to human affairs.
+Some find this bias disquieting.
+However, the northern hemisphere is the dominant hemisphere when it comes to human affairs.
 The northern hemisphere accounts for more than two-thirds of the habitable land on earth.
 Additionally, about 90% of humans on Earth live in the northern hemisphere.

 Decomposing Signs into Features